MatthewATerhune/ETL_2/README.md

 Nicole Rothfield <br>
 Matthew Terhune <br>

-This example is to show we understand the process.
+This example is to show we understand the process, Extract, Transform, and Load.
 For more information or screen shots; click on the ETL Technical Report PDF. <br>